-The Dutchies had warned us about the lack of facilities; no western toilet or shower to speak of, but we were determined to embrace it all as part of Zhujiayu’s rustic charm.
-Sitting on the balcony enjoying the faint breeze, our host brought us some tea as we peered out over the panorama of rooftop terraces, the pavilion we’d climbed a few days earlier partly visible through the treetops.
+The Dutchies had warned us about the lack of facilities, (no western toilet or shower to speak of), but we were determined to embrace it all as part of Zhujiayu’s rustic charm.
+Sitting on the balcony enjoying a faint breeze, our host brought us some tea as we peered out over the the hilly panorama, topped by the pavilion we’d climbed a few days earlier.
 It was so idyllic and perfectly silent we ended up staying there for hours, S reading a novel while I napped.

 Nightfall hit the village rapidly, like someone had literally flicked a switch.
 We took our dinner down in the courtyard, our host bringing us giant vegetable omelets, a round of spring rolls and two bottles of Tsingtao.
 As we ate, a young Chinese couple checked in, taking a room a few doors down from us.
 The girl, a law student from Zhongshan, spoke a little English and chatted with us for a bit.
 “You are first foreigner I speak with!” she laughed as her serious-looking boyfriend furrowed his brow in bemusement.
-It turned out that doing nothing all day was tiring work, so soon after we turned in for the night, watching an episode of Deadwood on my laptop in our air-conditioned piece of Zhujiayu heaven.
+It turned out that doing nothing all day was tiring work, so we decided to turn in for the night, watching an episode of Deadwood on the laptop in our little slice of air-conditioned Zhujiayu heaven.

-Concluding we’d spent about as much time in the guesthouse as we could handle, S and I eagerly headed out for the village walk we’d been denied on our first visit.
-Veering off the main path, we wandered into a curious maze of winding dirt tracks; the ever-present stone wall serving as our navigator.
+Having spent about as much time in the guesthouse as we could handle, S and I eagerly headed out for the village walk we’d been denied on our first visit.
+Veering off the main path, we wandered into a curious maze of winding dirt tracks, the ever-present stone wall serving as our navigator.
 Here and there we paused to admire the modest brick homes, most of which were in a state of disrepair, if not altogether derelict.

 After a while we came across an old man sat atop a section of the wall.
 Staring off into the distance contentedly, a cigarette clutched in his bony hand, he turned to greet us with a warm smile and gargled something incomprehensible.
-I gave him a friendly wave as we passed and found myself speculating on how many hours of his life he’d spent sitting on that wall.
+I gave him a friendly wave as we passed and found myself speculating on how many hours of his life he’d spent up sitting up there.

 On our way back home we stopped in to say hello to the lady who’d rescued us from the rain during our last outing.
 She seemed both happy and surprised, inviting us back into her courtyard for another pot of tea.
 Sitting just across from us as we drank, she busied away with a tub of wriggling scorpions balanced on her lap.
 From what I could gather she was cleaning them in preparation for what was surely imminent death.

-Returning to our own courtyard, our amiable host was sitting drinking tea with a female friend.
+Returning to our own courtyard, our amiable host was drinking tea with a female friend.
 They were gossiping in hushed tones and nibbling from a bowl of fried grasshoppers.
-Her friend got all excited when she saw us and insisted that we try a grasshopper.
+Her friend got all excited when she saw us and insisted that we try one of their bugs.
 S was having absolutely none of it, but I found myself more than a little curious.
 So I followed their demonstration of removing the wings and popping one into my mouth.
-It tasted like an overcooked crisp, very crunchy and predominantly tasteless, though not entirely unpleasant.
+It tasted like an overcooked crisp, very crunchy and largely tasteless, though not entirely unpleasant.
 I declined their offer of another.

 The following morning’s entertainment was the arrival of yet more workmen with boxes.
 This time they constructed a shower unit, which was installed next to the toilet holes and then connected to the solar station.
-It seemed like the lady’s village Empire was really coming together!
+It felt like the lady’s village empire was really coming together!
 But then came the bad news that the shower wouldn’t be operational until after we’d left!
-Taking pity on us, the owner walked S and I to a nearby neighbour’s house, where we were able to shower.
+Taking pity on us, the owner walked S and I to a nearby neighbour’s house, where we were able to take a shower.
 The bathroom was inexpressibly filthy, but we were still grateful to have some kind of wash.

-In the afternoon we revisited the hillside pavilion, taking in some amazing views from its top balcony.
-Spotting a narrow track that ran through the rolling countryside below, we descended our lofty perch and embarked on a country trek.
+In the afternoon we revisited the hillside Kuixing Pavilion, taking in some amazing views from its top balcony.
+I spotted a narrow track running through the rolling countryside below, so we descended our lofty perch and embarked on a country trek.
 It was a sublime afternoon of sunshine, wild flowers and butterflies, while in the distance a wiry farmer herded goats down a hill.
 When we finally got back to the guesthouse I was starving and made short work of the egg-tomato-noodle concoction the lady brought us.